chung-leong/react-seq/doc/fallback.md

 # fallback(element)

-Specify an element to be displayed while the React-seq hook in question retrieves the first element from the given generator function
+Specify an element to be shown while the React-seq hook in question retrieves the first generated element

 ## Providers